josephWoodland/MS2---CookIt/README.md

 Results from user 1 test -

 Spelling errors on metric and imperial drop down.
-Overall gramma check - no need to capitalise each letter in a heading/sentence I.e ‘Ok Chanel, Let’ Create A Meal Plan’ this can just be ‘Okay Chanel, let’s create a meal plan’.
+Overall gramma check - no need to capitalize each letter in a heading/sentence I.e ‘Ok Chanel, Let’ Create A Meal Plan’ this can just be ‘Okay Chanel, let’s create a meal plan’.
-Button: change to ‘create my plan’
+Button: change to create my plan
 Clicked on a menu in my meal plan, then pressed back in the browser and the meal plan was gone.
-This shlud take the user back to the meal plan loading in the browser.
+This should take the user back to the meal plan loading in the browser.
 Saved plan as ‘week 1’ went to saved plans, selected week 1 but unresponsive - app should of loaded the saved plan and rendered it the the HTML.
 Saved recipes: when there are no saved recipes, perhaps change the copy to ‘oh, looks like you don’t have any recipes saved.
 Click here to start building your meal plan’.
 Same for plans, when none are saved/made yet.

 Results from user 2 test -

+This user has a old HP laptop with a 700p screen and a wide aspect ratio, this user experienced multiple formatting issues, most have been fixed.

 ## Testing Checklists